Sea-Of-Thieves-Mod-Menu/Sea-Of-Thieves-Mod-Menu/README.md

-# 🏴‍☠️ Sea of Thieves Cheat
+# ⚓ Sea of Thieves Mod Menu

-Dominate the seas with this powerful cheat for Sea of Thieves!
-Gain the ultimate advantage with features designed to enhance your gameplay and outsmart your enemies.
+Enhance your Sea of Thieves experience with this powerful mod menu!
+Unlock new features, customize gameplay, and gain the ultimate advantage on the open seas.

 ## 🌊 Features:
-- **ESP (Wallhack)** – Spot ships, players, and loot from miles away
+- **ESP (Wallhack)** – See enemies, ships, and loot through walls
-- **Aimbot** – Perfect shots every time for cannon and firearm combat
+- **Aimbot** – Perfect accuracy with cannons and firearms
-- **Speed Boost** – Move faster and navigate the seas with ease
+- **Speed & Movement Hacks** – Faster swimming, running, and sailing
-- **Auto Parry** – Block incoming sword attacks automatically
-- **Treasure Finder** – Instantly locate valuable loot on islands
+- **Auto Loot** – Instantly collect valuable treasures
+- **God Mode** – Take no damage from enemies or the environment
+- **Custom Ship Modifications** – Boost speed, durability, and more

-## ⚙ How to Use:
+## ⚙ How to Install:
-1. Download and extract the latest version of the cheat.
+1. Download the latest version of the mod menu.
-2. Run the cheat tool before launching Sea of Thieves.
-3. Configure the settings to your preference.
-4. Set sail and conquer the seas!
+2. Extract the files and run the installer.
+3. Launch Sea of Thieves and open the mod menu in-game.
+4. Customize your settings and set sail!